-The Trinity Buoy Wharf Drawing Prize aims to promote and reward excellence and talent in contemporary drawing practice in the United Kingdom.
+The Trinity Buoy Wharf Drawing Prize aims to promote and reward excellence and talent in current drawing practice in the United Kingdom.
 Please read the Rules & Guidelines carefully as you will be asked to acknowledge acceptance of them during the online registration process.

 The utmost care will be taken of all work submitted for selection, however the organisers of the Trinity Buoy Wharf Drawing Prize shall have no liability for any loss or damage caused to work during the selection process, whether such damage is caused by the organisers, their team of staff or otherwise.
 Works entered are not insured during the selection process and entrants are strongly advised to arrange their own insurance for works entered.